-Approximately \$2,900,000 of donor-restricted funds were transferred to the Federation's investment accounts from Vanderbilt University as a charitable endowment ("Endowed Funds") for the perpetual benefit and support of Vanderbilt Hillel, Inc. activities that enhance Jewish life at the University.
+Approximately \$2,900,000 of donor-restricted funds were transferred to the Federation's investment accounts from Vanderbilt University during the year ended June 30, 2016 as a charitable endowment ("Endowed Funds") for the perpetual benefit and support of Vanderbilt Hillel, Inc. activities that enhance Jewish life at the University.
 The Federation has agreed to hold, manage, invest, and reinvest the Endowed Funds; if Vanderbilt Hillel, Inc. ever ceases to exist, the Endowed Funds balance will be transferred to Vanderbilt University's endowment.
 Also under the agreement, the Federation has agreed to distribute 5% of the fair market value of the Endowed Funds based on a trailing twelve month rolling market average.

 The Federation loaned \$197,000 to Vanderbilt Hillel, Inc. effective July 31, 2015.
 The unpaid principal and accrued interest, at the rate of 4.25% per annum, was repaid on August 12, 2016.
-In addition, the Federation guaranteed a bank loan issued in December 2015 to Vanderbilt Hillel, Inc. in the amount \$125,000.
+In addition, the Federation guaranteed a bank line of credit issued in December 2015 to Vanderbilt Hillel, Inc. in the amount \$125,000.
+No amounts were outstanding under the line of credit at June 30, 2017 and 2016.
+The line of credit expires December 31, 2017.